daviebadger/notes/restructuredtext/restructuredtext.rst

 Attention Directive
 -------------------

-Add extra attentive information to a text:
+Add attentive information to a text:

 .. code:: rst